IIIF/cookbook-recipes/recipe/0299-region/index.md

 * [Introduction to IIIF Image Service][0005] for a basic example of image service use
 * [Simple Annotation — Tagging][0021] for an example of a non-`painting` Annotation
 * [Image Rotation Two Ways][0040] for another example of using a selector with a IIIF Image service
+* [Table of Contents for Multiple A/V Files on a Single Canvas][0064] for using a timecode fragment selector

 {% include acronyms.md %}
 {% include links.md %}